kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

+Edited 19/8/22
+Changes:
++ Change timeframes for project to be slightly more realistic

 ### 1.2 Aims
 + Gain an understanding of the potential issues surrounding device drivers.
 + Investigate further issues within an OS which could stem from device drivers.